DoSomething/darwin/README.md

 ### Sprints

-Our sprints are 2 weeks long.
+Our sprints are 4 weeks long.
 We have the following meetings:

-- **Sprint Planning**: Individual teams hold sprint planning meetings at the start of the sprint.
+- **Sprint Planning**: The applications, platforms, and data teams hold sprint planning meetings at the start of the sprint.
 Work is estimated, tickets are assigned, and the team determines how much they can commit to completing.
 Everyone is expected to review potential upcoming work prior to sprint planning in order to estimate and discuss the work effectively.
 - **Mega-groom**: The full team meets to discuss work for the upcoming sprint.
 This is scheduled the week before sprint planning.
 The meeting has an agenda that is created by both product managers and tech leads.
 In addition to providing visibility into upcoming work cross-team, approach and open questions are discussed at a high level.
 Everyone should review this document prior to the meeting so they can come prepared to discuss the work.
 - **Sprint Demos**: Near the end of the sprint on Thursday afternoons, members volunteer to demo what they've worked on.
 This meeting involves the full team and optionally other department members.
 Demos should not be overly long or technical as the audience of demos involves non-technical folks.
 If a deep dive or longer technical demo is desired, we can use the following week's Dev Roundtable (see below about Dev Roundtables) slot.
 - **Sprint Retro**: Immediately following demos, we meet to discuss What Went Well, What to To Improve, and Other Discussion Topics.
 We hold an all-teams retro, which is great for general culture, surfacing larger questions or issues, and providing full team updates.
 We also typically celebrate a person who’s been a Goddamn Champion (GDC) in having a positive impact through their work over the past sprint.
-The GDC winner receives a $25 gift card.

 _**Another regular meeting to note:** We typically have a brown bag lunch meeting on Wednesdays at noon.
 It is called Dev Roundtable.
 These meetings are typically technical and can involve technical demos/presentations, working sessions, or discussions._